Nicolai Bonner: Arrest, trial and imprisonment

 Twelve days later, Bonner was walking on the streets in Haifa when he came across 42-year-old Sergei Bluestein, a fellow homeless man he had known for two years.
 To celebrate Bluestein's birthday, the two men went to the abandoned kindergarten to drink vodka, but in a drunken stupor, Bluestein asked Bonner whether he had ever stolen something from the marketplace.
 Suddenly, Bonner became enraged and started shouting that everybody hated him, stunning his friend.
 Before he could calm him down, Bonner severely beat Bluestein, strangling and stomping on him repeatedly.
 After he finished, believing that his friend had died, Bonner left.
-Miraculously, Bluestein survived his injuries, and on the next morning, he managed to drag himself onto the street, where he was found by passers-by and transported to the nearest hospital.
+Bluestein survived his injuries, and on the next morning, he managed to drag himself onto the street, where he was found by passersby and transported to the nearest hospital.

 Bluestein spent three days in the emergency room recovering from his injuries.
 After he was released, he unsuccessfully tried to find Bonner, whom he wanted to take revenge on.
 Instead, he was arrested as a potential suspect in the murder of Valeri Soznov, as he frequented the kindergarten where the latter was found dead.
 At the interrogation, Bluestein told the police about his violent drinking buddy, whom he knew only by the name 'Nicolai'.
 Deciding to look further into his claims, police officers dressed up as vagrants and mingled among the population to gather more information about the mysterious man.
 By doing this, they confirmed Bluestein's claims, as numerous of the homeless people repeatedly claimed that a violent man named Nicolai frequently torched buildings where they often drank alcohol.
 Eventually, his identity was revealed after authorities checked in with local hospitals - it turned out that a day after Rita Wolman's murder, a man named Nicolai Bonner had arrived at Rambam Hospital with a severe head injury.